 – Suspended.
 These users can access the platform, but they cannot access courses in which they have been suspended.
 A user is manually suspended in a course by the Superadmin or Power User managing the course.
 They will not have access to training material or any course page for the courses in which they’re suspended.

 – Overbooking.
-These users are enrolled in the course, but they cannot access the course or any sessions or training material in the course.
+These users are enrolled in the course, but they cannot access the course or training material in the course.
 As an Admin, you must manually assign this status to a user after they have been enrolled in a course.

 As the Superadmin (or a Power User with correct permissions in a course), you can always manually edit the user’s status in a course at any time.
 To do so, access the Admin Menu from the gear icon, then select the Courses subitem in the E-Learning section.
 Find the course in the list on the main Course Management page, then press the people icon in the course’s Enrolled column.
 As the Superadmin (or a Power User with correct permissions in a course), you can always manually edit the user’s status in a course at any time.
 To do so, access the Admin Menu from the gear icon, then select the Course Maintenance subitem in the E-Learning section.
 Find the course in the list on the main Course Management page, click on the course description and, once in the course area, move to the Enrollments tab.